powerapi-ng/powerapi-ng.github.io/src/database.md

 InfluxDB can only be used as an output and its default `model` is `PowerReport`.

-We provide an example of configuration file.
+We provide an example of configuration file :

 ```json
 {